Jin Jin (musician): Career

-Bennett signed to the music publisher Windswept Music UK and completed an undergraduate degree in Music Industry Management and Marketing at Buckinghamshire University.
+Bennett signed to the music publisher Windswept Music UK and completed an undergraduate degree in Music Industry Management and Marketing at Buckinghamshire New University.
 To see herself through college she modelled for fashion brands including Agent Provocateur and DKNY.

 In September 2008, having moved to London, Bennett co-wrote the Roll Deep single "Do Me Wrong", from their album Return of the Big Money Sound.
 In October 2009, Bennett released her debut single, "Sex in the City", via Moshi Moshi Records; NME magazine described the track as "rude, fresh and kinda brilliant".
 A version of the single features rapper Tinchy Stryder.
 Bennett was profiled in The Guardians "New band of the week" feature the same month, with Paul Lester describing her as "a rougher, cruder version of glossy American R&B" and "a new urban female who is... like a Moss Side Pink if she'd worked with Tinchy instead of Linda Perry".

 In October 2013, Bennett issued "Fire Me Up" under her shortened stage name Jin Jin.
 She collaborated with the band Polar Bear on the song "Cuckoo", released as a single in October 2014.

 Bennett is a successful songwriter for others, signed through the UK office to Universal Music Publishing Group worldwide.
 Bennett discovered the seven times #1 singer Jess Glynne whilst teaching a masterclass at Jess's music college, and went on to collaborate with Glynne on tracks for her debut album.
 This included Jess Glynne's first official single "Right Here", which was a UK top ten hit in 2014.
 Bennett co-wrote Glynne's second collaboration with Clean Bandit, "Real Love", as well as "Not Letting Go" featuring Tinie Tempah which topped the UK charts.
 She also co-wrote Jess Glynne's "Hold My Hand" which was a UK #1 as well as being Jess's first entry on the Billboard Hot 100.
 The song was also used in an advertisement for Coca-Cola in 2015 and was featured on the original movie soundtrack for the 2016 film, Bridget Jones's Baby.
 She also co-wrote 10 tracks on Jess’s second album Always In Between.
 Both of Jess’s albums have topped the charts, and Jin Jin was nominated for an Ivor Novello and won a BMI Award for her writing on ‘Hold My Hand’.
 Jess’s debut album I Cry When I Laugh is now 4 x Platinum in the UK alone.